 Address: The IARS International Institute, 14 Dock Offices, Surrey Quays Road, London SE16 2XU

-Before you apply please ensure that you read and understood the Person Specification and the Terms of reference below;
+You may be interested to read the Person Specification and the Terms of reference below;

 * Person Specification and Terms of reference can be downloaded http://www.iars.org.uk/sites/default/files/Panel%20TOR%20%26%20Person%20Specification.pdf